American Federation of Labor: 1920s

 In the pro-business environment of the 1920s, business launched a large-scale offensive on behalf of the so-called "open shop", which meant that a person did not have to be a union member to be hired.
 A.F. of L. unions lost membership steadily until 1933.
 In 1924, following the death of Samuel Gompers, UMWA member and A.F. of L. vice president William Green became the president of the labor federation.

-The organization endorsed pro-labor progressive Robert M. La Follette in the 1924 presidential election.
+The organization endorsed pro-labor Progressive candidate Robert M. La Follette in the 1924 presidential election.
 He only carried his home state of Wisconsin.
 The campaign failed to establish a permanent independent party closely connected to the labor movement, however, and thereafter the Federation embraced ever more closely the Democratic Party, despite the fact that many union leaders remained Republicans.
 Herbert Hoover in 1928 won the votes of many Protestant A.F. of L. members.

 New Deal

 The Great Depression were hard times for the unions, and membership fell sharply across the country.
 As the national economy began to recover in 1933, so did union membership.
 The New Deal of president Franklin D. Roosevelt, a Democrat, strongly favored labor unions.
 He made sure that relief operations like the Civilian Conservation Corps did not include a training component that would produce skilled workers who would compete with union members in a still glutted market.
 The major legislation was the National Labor Relations Act of 1935, called the Wagner Act.
 It greatly strengthened organized unions, especially by weakening the company unions that many workers belonged to.
 It was to the members advantage to transform a company union into a local of an A.F. of L. union, and thousands did so, dramatically boosting the membership.
 The Wagner Act also set up to the National Labor Relations Board, which used its powers to rule in favor of unions and against the companies.